apache/zeppelin/java/README.md

  * Then it replaces the class name with random class name to avoid overriding while compilation.
 It creates new out & err stream to get the data in new stream instead of the console, to redirect output to zeppelin.

  * If there is any error during compilation, it can catch and redirect to zeppelin.

+ * `JavaInterpreterUtils` contains useful methods to print out Java collections and leverage Zeppelin's built in visualization.